How To Find Your Way in Minced Forest

 “You see?” said Grandfather AEternus to his son Wildgale.
 “That is what you get for tormenting my gardener.
 Now you have a daughter named after him.
 And she will torment you.
 Just as you have me.
 I call that poetic justice.
 And something awful will happen to the rest of your brothers too, wait and see.”

 And then it was the other little girl’s turn to say her name.
 She looked at her mother and smiled.
-And then she looked at her father, who was a little down at the mouth, and smiled even more deeply.
+And then she looked at her father, who was a little down at the mouth, and smiled even more sweetly.
 “Daisy!” she cried.

 This provoked a lot of reactions.
 Wildgale was proudly speechless.
 Ula, Mathilde’s mother blurted out “Margarethe!
 Very adequate, little Gretel!”
 And “Oh!” went Richearth in disappointed surprise, but before he could say more, Branna whispered to him, “Now we can call our daughter Richenda!”